-You can’t even give a book away for free without at least one review.
+You can’t even give a book away for free without at least one good review.

 Here are seven different ways to get reviews.
 Some of them are fast, some of them are very effective, all of them work.
-Most of them are free, if you don’t count the hours you will put into it, and others require an investment.
+Some of them are free (if you don’t count the hours you will put into it) and others require an investment.

-This is a round-up of the seven ways to get reviews.
-It is a synopsis of what needs to be done.
-Each of the links take you to a post with MORE information along with the how-to details.
+Each of the links below takes you to a post with MORE information along with the how-to details.

 When you first get started, it’s a good idea to try out each review generating technique.
 Over time you will find your favorites and return to them with each new book.